 Gadolinium-based contrast agents (GBCAs) are used in approximately one third of all MRI scans to improve quality of the resulting MRI image.
 GBCA-enhanced MRI images might facilitate a more accurate diagnosis, but since at least 2014, the safety of GBCAs has been a hotly debated issue.
 A study released that year revealed that gadolinium from the GBCAs might be deposited and retained in brain tissue, which can lead to debilitating illnesses.

-The attorneys at Showard Law Firm in Arizona understand the risks that MRI patients are exposed to when physicians and medical centers use GBCAs to enhance MRI scans.
+The attorneys at Showard Law Firm understand the risks that MRI patients are exposed to when physicians and medical centers use GBCAs to enhance MRI scans.
 If the diagnostic process is worse than the disease and the patient’s health is compromised by that process, the patient might have a valid claim against the health care providers and GBCA suppliers.

 Gadolinium MRI Lawsuit Information

 Gadolinium is used in liquids injected into patients who are undergoing an MRI to enhance the image created by the MRI.
 There is evidence that gadolinium does not leave the body as quickly as the drug manufacturers promised.
 As a result, it is being retained in various parts of the body, putting the patient at risk of exposure to excess gadolinium.

 The US Food and Drug Administration (FDA) announced it will require additional warnings for gadolinium-based agents.
 The move came after a hearing about gadolinium at which various experts and patients spoke about gadolinium retention in the human body, including in organs and the brain.

 Your body will generally filter out and excrete gadolinium after you have had a GBCA enhanced MRI.
 If that does not happen, you can develop gadolinium deposition disease (GDD) and experience symptoms such as:

 - Pain and burning sensations in your limbs, bones, and joints